PaulCombal/web-app-template/client_owner/README.md

-# App for site admins (client_admin)
+# App for site owners

-Only for the ones above the others
+For moderators / privileged users

 ## Install the dependencies
 ```bash